The polynomials $X^2+(Y^2+1)^2$ and $X^{2} + (Y^3+Z^3)^2$ also capture their primes: A Deligne-type bound

-We need to set up some more notations for the following lemma, which uses Chinese remainder theorem to combine Lemma \ref{deligneboundlemma} for different primes $p$.
-This means that it may happen that $\bm{h}$ lie in different $X_j$ for different primes $p$, where are $X_j$ as in Lemma \ref{deligneboundlemma}.
-Let $D_1=p_1\dots p_\ell$ be a square-free integer and denote $q_i=p_i^{f_i}$.
-For $\bm{j}=(j_1,\dots,j_\ell)$, $j_i \leq k$, we define
+We need to set up some more notations for the following lemma, which uses the Chinese remainder theorem to combine Lemma \ref{deligneboundlemma} for different primes $p$.
+Then it may happen that $\bm{h}$ lie in different $X_j$ for different primes $p$, where $X_j$ are as in Lemma \ref{deligneboundlemma}.
+For any prime $p$ we extend the reduction map $\pi_p:O_k \to \FF_q$ defined in \eqref{reductionmodpmap} to a map